-How to overcome right side paralysis and left side paralysis during stroke recovery
+How to overcome left side paralysis and right side paralysis after stroke

 After stroke, your doctor or neurologist probably told you which side of your brain was damaged.